Yam0214/Red-Black-Tree/README.md

 # Red-Black-Tree
-build a Red Black Tree and plot it with matplotlib
+Build a Red Black Tree and plot it with matplotlib

+Only inserting new node available at present.